 Sweetheart: Early-mid-season.
 Heavy producer of medium sized berries.
 Sweet and juicy flavor.

 Summit: Mid-Late season.
 Large sweet berries that are resistant to cracking and tearing.

 Native blueberry: Vaccinium Ovatum: ripens late Summer- October.
 Large evergreen shrub.

 Very ornamental as well as productive.
 Grows quite large without pruning.
 8’x8’, Deer resistant!

-Latham: $7 good for our coastal soils as it is resistant to root rot.
+Latham: Good for our coastal soils as it is resistant to root rot.
 Very hardy, good producer, however may be crumbly and not as flavorful as other varieties.
 Worth a try if others have failed due to root rot.
-SOLD OUT
+NOT CURRENTLY AVAILABLE.

-Fall Gold: $7 super sweet, medium sized, ripens in July.
+Fall Gold: Super sweet, medium sized, ripens in July.
 Yum! (yellow berry)

-Tumaleen: $7 Bright red medium sized berry on vigorous bush.
+Tulameen: Bright red medium sized berry on vigorous bush.
 Excellent flavor.
-Suseptible to root rot if planted in wet heavy soils.
+Susceptible to root rot if planted in wet heavy soils.
 Good drainage a must.

 TRIPLE CROWN (Blackberry): The plant is semi-erect and thornless and bears large, flavorful fruit.
 Triple Crown would be a good choice to help extend the blackberry season for home gardeners, U-pick, and farm stands.
 Zone 5-8.
-SOLD OUT
+NOT CURRENTLY AVAILABLE.

 MARION BERRY: This summertime favorite has few seeds and incredible flavor great for pies, jams, smoothies, scones, fresh eating.
 Big berries on vigorous vines.
 Needs support.